I hadn’t intended to become a slave to Scandinavian baby brands.

 Alongside channelling a decidedly Nordic aesthetic, the website is also driven by a genuine desire to represent independent and ethical brands; advocating sustainability over fast fashion or plastic waste.

 Furthermore, and thanks to the fact that they are UK based, buying from here will not only save you a small fortune on postage and packaging, but will ensure a super fast delivery.

-I’ve already indulged in several ‘hauls’ from this site: including buying the lovely Snuggle Me Organic (I preferred this over the Sleepyhead), the Charlie Crane Levo Baby Rocker and an endless amount of beautiful, soft baby toys and teddies.
+I’ve already indulged in several ‘hauls’ from this site: including buying the lovely DockATot (I preferred this over the Sleepyhead), the Charlie Crane Levo Baby Rocker and an endless amount of beautiful, soft baby toys and teddies.

 Cam Cam Copenhagen

 In terms of Scandinavian baby brands, Cam Cam Copenhagen is perhaps one of the most popular.

 The vision of two Danish architects, Sara Giese Camre and Robert Warren Paulsen, this stylish brand encapsulates everything that I love about Scandi style.
 Subtle rather than garish, sustainably made rather than plastic fantastic (they ensure they use 100% organic cotton in all their textile products), Cam Cam Copenhagen is the master of humble luxury.